nursingschooltingz/LATTE-Nursing-School-Study-Suite/README.md

 - A modern web browser
 - A [Google Gemini API key](https://aistudio.google.com/apikey) (free tier available)
 - PDF, PPTX, or image files to process

+# HOW TO STUDY USING THE GENERATED ANKI FLASHCARDS

 # Anki Flashcard Tags and LATTE: A Study Method